 Teletherapy for Addiction and Dual Diagnosis Treatment

 COVID-19 has affected many individuals’ mental health.
-The stress of physical illness, social isolation, economic instability, and global uncertainty has led to a rise in depression, anxiety, and substance use.
-Unfortunately, many people who need help and support have not been able to access it due to the pandemic.
+The stress of physical illness, social isolation, economic instability, and global uncertainty has increased depression, anxiety, and substance use.
+Unfortunately, many people who need help and support cannot access it due to the pandemic.

 Virtual therapy is a way to connect people who are struggling with psychological or emotional instability with mental health professionals.
-Patients connect virtually with a provider, support group, or counselor during telehealth sessions.
-Instead of in-person, they participate in appointments via telephone, video conferencing, or text messaging.
+During telehealth sessions, patients connect virtually with a provider, support group, or counselor.
+Instead of in-person, they attend appointments via phone calls, video conferencing apps such as Zoom, or text messaging.

-Psychotherapy is an essential tool that you can use during and after detox.
-In fact, there is never a wrong time to undergo therapy.
-Teletherapy supports your detox by providing you with the emotional support, accountability, and guidance that you need to progress through this rigorous time.
+Teletherapy supports your detox by providing the emotional support, accountability, and guidance you need to progress through this rigorous time.

 Even if you have already gone through the initial detox, telehealth provides a continuation of care.
-You can expand on the tools, knowledge, and skills that you have already gained so that you progress toward a life of fulfillment and sobriety.
+You can expand on the tools, knowledge, and skills you have already gained to progress toward a life of fulfillment and sobriety.

 We will lead you through an assessment before you begin virtual care with us.
-This allows our providers to learn more about you and the reasons that you’re seeking support.
-Once the areas of concern are addressed, we will develop a customized treatment plan that includes individual therapy sessions as well as other strategies for helping you get through detox and recovery.
+This allows our providers to learn more about you and why you seek support.
+Once the areas of concern are addressed, we will develop a customized treatment plan that includes individual teletherapy sessions as well as other strategies for helping you get through detox and recovery.

-Group sessions may be held via online virtual care platforms.
-You will also participate in one-on-one counseling sessions with a therapist.
+Group sessions may be held via online therapy platforms.
+You will also participate in one-on-one online counseling sessions with a licensed therapist.

-As you move along in your journey, you can step down your level of care.
+As you progress in your journey, you can step down your level of care.
 This generally means that your group and individual sessions will become less frequent for virtual care.
 You can work with your care provider to tailor the strategy for your needs and continually assess your progress.

-You might be surprised at the broad range of treatments that can be accomplished through teletherapy.
-In many cases, participating in virtual care isn’t much different than working with a therapist in person.
+You might be surprised at the range of treatments that can be accomplished through teletherapy.
+In many cases, participating in virtual care is often similar as working with a therapist in person.
 In other situations, treatments are adapted to the long-distance environment.

-Some of the addiction treatment options that mental health providers use during telehealth sessions include:
+Some of the addiction treatment options that mental health providers use during online therapy sessions include:

 - Dialectical behavior therapy – This style of psychotherapy teaches you how to accept your current situation and develop mindfulness so that you don’t get caught up in intrusive thoughts and harmful behavioral patterns.